 After completing the initial round of source water monitoring, systems that plan to make a significant change to their disinfection practice must notify the state, develop disinfection profiles, and calculate disinfection benchmarks for Giardia lamblia and viruses.
 To develop a profile and benchmark, PWSs must monitor at least weekly for a period of 12 consecutive months to determine the total log inactivation for Giardia lamblia and viruses.
-The disinfection benchmark is an indicator of disinfection effectiveness and depends upon the inactivation of Giardia lamblia or viruses.
+The disinfection benchmark is an indicator of disinfection effectiveness based on the inactivation of Giardia lamblia or viruses.
 The benchmark is determined by calculating the average daily inactivation value for each of 12 consecutive months.
 The lowest monthly average becomes the disinfection benchmark.
 If the PWS has data from more than 1 year, the benchmark is the average of the lowest monthly average value for each of the years.
-A PWS may use grandfathered data that is substantially equivalent to develop the disinfection profiles for Giardia lamblia and viruses.
 The Long Term 1 Enhanced Surface Water Treatment Rule (LT1ESWTR) Disinfection Profiling and Benchmarking Technical Guidance Manual (EPA 816-R-03-004, May 2003), provides guidance for developing a disinfection profile and benchmark.
-EPA has developed two tools for systems to determine their disinfection profile and calculate the benchmark at the following website: https://www.epa.gov/safewater/mdbp/lt1eswtr.html.
+EPA has developed two tools for systems to determine their disinfection profile and calculate the benchmark at the following website: www.epa.gov/safewater/mdbp/lt1eswtr.html.